Solutions to two common problems

 Corporate, on the other hand, is tired of spending money on lost-cause salespeople and wants to reduce hiring failures.
 They require all field sales candidates to successfully complete "qualification" tests.
 The insurance industry, for example, often uses tests developed by their trade association (e.g., LIMRA, LOMA, and so forth).
 But local managers don't like to be second-guessed and often invest considerable time coaching applicants how to pass.

-The solution is to change the system.
+is to change the system.
 When people attempt to change the course of a river, they forget Mother Nature spent a long time finding just the right path.
 So why try to convince sales managers to change?

 As mentioned earlier, most sales managers have proven themselves at selling.
 These skills are entirely different from hiring and coaching.